pagkly/Zed/Investopedia3/Frequency Distribution.md

 ## Understanding Frequency Distribution

-As a [statistical](https://www.investopedia.com/terms/s/statistics.asp) tool, a frequency distribution provides a visual representation for the distribution of observations within a particular test.
+As a [[statistical]](https://www.investopedia.com/terms/s/statistics.asp) tool, a frequency distribution provides a visual representation for the distribution of observations within a particular test.
 Analysts often use frequency distribution to visualize or illustrate the data collected in a sample.
 For example, the height of children can be split into several different categories or ranges.
 In measuring the height of 50 children, some are tall and some are short, but there is a high probability of a higher frequency or concentration in the middle range.
 The most important factors for gathering data are that the intervals used must not overlap and must contain all of the possible observations.

 ## Visual Representation of Frequency Distribution

 Both histograms and bar charts provide a visual display using columns, with the y-axis representing the frequency count, and the x-axis representing the variable to be measured.
 In the height of children, for example, the y-axis is the number of children, and the x-axis is the height.
 The columns represent the number of children observed with heights measured in each interval.

-In general, a [histogram](https://www.investopedia.com/terms/h/histogram.asp) chart will typically show a normal distribution, which means that the majority of occurrences will fall in the middle columns.
-Frequency distributions can be a key aspect of charting normal distributions which show observation probabilities divided among [standard deviations](https://www.investopedia.com/terms/s/standarddeviation.asp).
+In general, a [[histogram]](https://www.investopedia.com/terms/h/histogram.asp) chart will typically show a normal distribution, which means that the majority of occurrences will fall in the middle columns.
+Frequency distributions can be a key aspect of charting normal distributions which show observation probabilities divided among [[standard deviations]](https://www.investopedia.com/terms/s/standarddeviation.asp).
 Frequency distributions can be presented as a frequency table, a histogram, or a bar chart.
 Below is an example of a frequency distribution as a table.

 Height of Children in a School